Owner Functions

 Priority (default Med): priority of a set of functions can be set to High.
 If this is the case, they will go into a preferential execution queue.
 Messages in the

-priority queue.
-All authorizations will have an initial state ofEnabled
+Highpriority queue will be taken over messages in theMedpriority queue.
+All authorizations will have an initial state ofEnabled.

 Here is an example of an Authorization table after its creation: